Azure/azure-sdk-for-js/sdk/servicebus/service-bus/review/service-bus.api.md

  */
  | "MessagingEntityNotFound"
 /**
  * The lock on the message is lost.
-Callers should call attempt to receive and process the message again.
+Callers should attempt to receive and process the message again.
  */
  | "MessageLockLost"
 /**